goss-org/goss/README.md

 ## Introduction

-### What is goss?
+### What is Goss?

-Goss is a [serverspec](http://serverspec.org/)-like tool for validating a server's configuration.
-It eases the process of generating tests by assuming the user already has a properly configured machine from which they can derive system state.
-Once the test suite is generated they can be executed on any other host for the full TDD experience.
+Goss is a YAML based [serverspec](http://serverspec.org/)-like tool for validating a server’s configuration.
+It eases the process of writing tests by allowing the user to generate tests from the current system state.
+Once the test suite is written they can be executed, waited-on, or served as a health endpoint.

-### Why use goss?
+### Why use Goss?

 * Goss is EASY!  - [Goss in 45 seconds](#goss-in-45-seconds)
 * Goss is FAST!  - small-medium test suits are near instantaneous, see [benchmarks](https://github.com/aelsabbahy/goss/wiki/Benchmarks)
 * Goss is SMALL! - <4MB single self-contained binary
-* Goss is UNIXY! - does one thing and does it well, chainable through pipes

 ## Installation